 As far as it went, the algebraic method had a greater generality than any analytic one, since it was applicable to arbitrary abstract geometries (belonging to abstract fields).
-But in transferring the methods to varieties of lines and the like, the proofs encountered ever mounting difficulties, and for ambient varieties which do not admit a transitive group of transformations like projective space, the transfer of the above notion of multiplicity is altogether excluded.
+But in transferring the methods to varieties of lines and the like the proofs encountered ever mounting difficulties, and for ambient varieties which do not admit a transitive group of transformations like projective space, the transfer of the above notion of multiplicity is altogether excluded.

-Thus, van der Waerden changed horses:
+Thus, Van der Waerden changed horses:

-But topology has a notion of multiplicity: the notion of index of a point of intersection of two complexes, which has already been applied with success by Lefschetz [1924] to the theory of algebraic surfaces as well as to correspondences on algebraic curves.
+But topology has a notion of multiplicity: the notion of index of a point of intesection of two complexes, which has already been applied with success by Lefschetz [1924] to the theory of algebraic surfaces as well as to correspondences on algebraic curves.

-But topology achieves even more than making a useful definition of multiplicity possible.
-At the same time it provides plenty of means to determine in a simple manner the sum of indices of all the intersection points, or the "intersection number," the determination of which is the goal of all enumerative methods.
-For it shows that this sum of indices depends only on the homology classes of the varieties that are being intersected, and for the determination of the homology classes, it puts at our disposal the whole apparatus of "combinatorial topology."
+But topology achieves even more than to make a useful definition of multiplicity possible.
+At the same time it provides plenty of means to determine in a simple manner the sum of indices of all the intersection points, or the 'intersection number,' the determination of which is the goal of all enumerative methods.
+For it shows that this sum of indices depends only on the homology classes of the varieties that are being intersected, and for the determination of the homology classes it puts at our disposal the whole apparatus of 'combinatorial topology.'

-Van der Waerden was not the only mathematician involved in algebraic geometry to be tempted by Solomon Lefschetz's topology.
-Oscar Zariski's topological period around this same time, for instance, was brought about by immediate contact with Lefschetz and lasted roughly from 1928 until 1935.
-Interestingly, Lefschetz was skeptical of algebraic geometry, but did not so much bemoan its lack of rigor as deplore the amount of special training needed to practice this discipline in the traditional way.
-His idea was to incorporate algebraic geometry into more accessible mainstream mathematics, that is, into analysis in a broad sense.
-As he wrote to Hermann Weyl:
+Van der Waerden was not the only mathematician caring for Algebraic Geometry who was tempted by Solomon Lefschetz's topology.
+Oscar Zariski's topological period around the same time, for instance, was brought about by immediate contact with Lefschetz and lasted roughly from 1928 until 1935.
+Interestingly, Lefschetz was skeptical of Algebraic Geometry, but did not so much bemoan its lack of rigour as deplore the amount of special training needed to practice this discipline in the traditional way.
+His idea was to incorporate Algebraic Geometry into more accessible mainstream mathematics, i.e., into analysis in a broad sense-as he wrote to Hermann Weyl: